-There are three ways to fund your business in Ireland: debt, equity, cash.
+There are three main ways to fund your business in Ireland: debt, equity, cash.

-Debt: You borrow money from a lender, for example, a business loan from a bank.
+Debt: Borrow money from a lender, for example, a business loan from a bank.

-Equity: You receive cash from an investor in return for part ownership of the company.
+Equity: Receive cash from an investor in return for part ownership of the company.

-Cash: You receive cash from your personal savings, friends, family, or grants from government agencies such as the Local Enterprise Office.
+Cash: Receive cash from your personal savings, friends, family, or grants from government agencies such as the Local Enterprise Office.

-This guide goes through a typical process of how to fund your business in Ireland.
-You may not use all business Startup grants and support but choose one or two options that work for you.
+This guide goes through a typical process of how to fund your business in Ireland from the moment you have a business idea.
+We’ll go through some examples of each type of funding and you can choose one or two options that work for you.

 1. Create a robust business plan